-Dr. John Skjaerlund was an accomplished scholar and an Assistant Professor in the Department of Emergency Medicine at Wayne State University.
-He earned his PhD in Experimental Pathology, M.S. in Physics, and also completed D.V.M. and M.D. degrees.
-He completed his Emergency Medicine Residency at Wayne State University / Detroit Medical Center in June of 1989 and shortly thereafter joines the department as a faculty member.
-He was an investigator in the EM Basic Science Laboratory from December 1989 to July 1992 and made significant contributions to the department's research efforts.
+Dr. John Skjaerlund was an accomplished scholar and an Assistant Professor in the Department of Emergency Medicine (DEM) at Wayne State University (WSU).
+He earned his Ph.D. in Experimental Pathology, M.S. in Physics, and also completed D.V.M. and M.D. degrees.
+He completed his Emergency Medicine Residency at Wayne State University / Detroit Medical Center in June of 1989.
+Shortly thereafter, he joined the department as a faculty member.
+He served as an investigator in the Emergency Medicine Basic Science Laboratory from December 1989 to July 1992, and made significant contributions to the department's research efforts.
 Dr. Skjaerlund was a compassionate and caring physician who was well-liked and respected by his colleagues.
-He tragically passed away while climbing a mountain in the summer of 1992.
+Tragically, Dr. Skjaerlund passed away while mountain-climbing in the summer of 1992.

 The John Skjaerlund, M.D.
-Endowed Medical Student Research Fellowship was established in his memory to encourage medical students to pursure research work in the Department of Emergency Medicine.
+Endowed Medical Student Research Fellowship was established in his memory to encourage medical students to pursue mentored research activities within the Department of Emergency Medicine.
 The term of the Fellowship is one academic year.

 - Neurological Emergencies